naoshibaikyu/cyborgresistance/halloween.md

 ShadeMan: **[amused]** It was not by *my* hand that I'm once again given flesh.
 I was called here by *humans* who wish to pay me tribute.

-UlalaMolly Annoyed: (...Roll with it.)
+UlalaMolly Annoyed: (...roll with it.)

 UlalaMolly: "Tribute"?!
 You steal men's souls, and make them your slaves!

-ShadeMan: What is a man?! **[gets hit in the face with a plastic whip, he drops his wine and it shatters on the floor spilling tomato juice everywhere]** ...
+ShadeMan: What is a man?! **[gets hit in the face with a whip, he drops his wine and it shatters on the floor spilling tomato juice everywhere]** Ow!

-ShadeMan Annoyed: What was that for?!

 UlalaMolly Angry: No, no, no!
 You did it wrong and got too ahead of the script, let's start over!

-ShadeMan Shocked: Fine, let's- wait!
+ShadeMan Annoyed: Fine, let's-

+ShadeMan Shocked: Wait!
 MY TOMATO JUICE!
 NO! **[looks around frantically, then starts licking the tomato juice off the floor]**

-UlalaMolly Annoyed: ...Gross.
+UlalaMolly Annoyed: **[disgusted look]** ...I'm just glad it isn't really blood after all.

-ShadeMan Annoyed: Look at what you've done to my tomato juice!
+ShadeMan Annoyed: Look at what you've donwe!
 That was my last glass!
 Grrr...
 You little brat.
 Kyeh...
 I'll...

 UlalaMolly Annoyed: Should've memorized the script!

-ShadeMan Scary: Enough talk! **[eyes glows red as he lunges towards Molly]]** Have at you!
+ShadeMan Scary: Enough! **[eyes glows red as he lunges towards Molly]]** Have at you!

-UlalaMolly Shocked: EEK!!
+UlalaMolly Shocked: You did it wrong aga- **EEK!!**

 %CHOMP!!